 - The Respondent may bring an advisor to the hearing.
-An advisor may be a current Colby student, faculty, staff, administrators, parent/legal guardian/family member or attorney.
-An advisor may not be a witness in the case.
+An advisor may be a current Colby student, faculty, staff, administrators, parent/legal guardian/family member or attorney, but may not be a witness in the case.
 The Respondent must notify the Conduct Dean of the identity of the advisor at least 1 day before the hearing.
 The Respondent must speak and respond to questions on the Respondent’s own behalf.
 The advisor may consult with the Respondent, but may not answer, make statements, pose objections or questions unless permitted by the Panel Chair.

 - Communications between a Respondent and their advisor are not admissible at the hearing, nor may a Respondent be required to disclose these communications as part of an investigation of a violation of this policy.
 (In addition to this rule, if the advisor is an attorney, communications between the attorney-advisor and the client-Respondent are confidential by virtue of the attorney-client privilege.)
-There are limited exceptions to this confidentiality rule: (i) a Respondent may waive the privilege; and (ii) an advisor, including an attorney-advisor, must disclose communications if the advisor reasonably believes disclosure is necessary to prevent substantial bodily harm or death to another person, including the Respondent, or to prevent the Respondent from committing a crime.
+There are limited exceptions to this confidentiality rule: (a) a Respondent may waive the privilege; and (b) an advisor, including an attorney-advisor, must disclose communications if the advisor reasonably believes disclosure is necessary to prevent substantial bodily harm or death to another person, including the Respondent, or to prevent the Respondent from committing a crime.

 - The hearing shall be recorded by current means of technology (digital audio, etc.).

 - The hearing is closed.
 Only the Respondent and Complainant (if any) and their advisors are permitted to attend the entire hearing; there are no observers.
-The Panel Chair may allow witnesses who have relevant information to appear at a portion of the hearing in order to respond to specific questions from the hearing panel.
+The Panel Chair may allow witnesses who have relevant information to appear at a portion of the hearing in order to respond to specific questions from the panel.
 The College’s Office of General Counsel may attend any hearings and assist the Chair or panel in the administration of the hearing process.

 - The Complainant (if any) and the Respondent may elect to make opening and closing statements, if desired.

 - The Respondent has the right and responsibility to respond to allegations of C-19 Policy violations.
-However, by choosing to remain silent or not appear, the Respondent may, nevertheless, be found responsible and face sanctions if the hearing panel determines they are warranted.
+However, by choosing to remain silent or not appear, the Respondent may, nevertheless, be found responsible and face sanctions if the panel determines they are warranted.

 - Formal rules of process, procedure, and/or technical rules of evidence, such as are applied in criminal or civil court, are not used in panel hearings.

 - Only information pertinent to the possible violation, and information which is common knowledge to people in the conduct of their ordinary daily affairs (e.g. – snow is cold, ice can be slippery) will be considered by the panel.
-The Panel Chair shall have discretion to determine whether the panel will receive and consider particular information, including information about any other disciplinary or Policy violations or claims involving the Respondent, and to resolve any procedural questions or disputes that arise in the course of a hearing.
+The Panel Chair shall have discretion to determine whether the panel will receive and consider particular information, including information about any other disciplinary or C-19 Policy violations or claims involving the Respondent, and to resolve any procedural questions or disputes that arise in the course of a hearing.

 - Participation in a hearing by telephone, closed circuit television, video conferences, video or audio recording, written statement, or other means may be permitted by the Panel Chair to the extent deemed appropriate in the Chair’s sole discretion.
-Any request to appear other than in person must be approved in advance of the hearing date.
+Any request to appear other than in-person must be approved in advance of the hearing date.

 - Proceedings are strictly confidential.
 All persons present during the hearing are expected to maintain confidentiality.
-Any documents distributed to hearing panel members shall be collected at the end of the hearing.

 - Once the hearing is concluded, the panel will deliberate in a private session.
 The panel reaches its decisions by majority vote.
 The panel shall base its determinations on the preponderance of the evidence standard.
-If a Respondent is found responsible for a Policy violation, the panel will then be informed of any relevant information about the Respondent’s disciplinary history (if not shared during the hearing) and will assess appropriate sanctions.
+If a Respondent is found responsible for a C-19 Policy violation, the panel will then be informed of any relevant information about the Respondent’s disciplinary history (if not shared during the hearing) and will assess appropriate sanctions.
 The Conduct Dean may assist the panel by advising it of the types of sanctions applied in similar cases.
 The deliberations of the panel shall be kept in strict confidence.

 - Notice of Decision and Sanctions (if any):